Myaby/iDruide_Project/README.md

 ```

 ### 6 : find the nearest from gps coordinates
-The search will calcul the nearest entry between latitude/longitude parameters and latitude/longitude columns in database
+The search will calculate the nearest entry between latitude/longitude parameters and latitude/longitude columns in database
 The result is maximum one etablissement
 No pagination on this request.
 ```